instinctive/edu-advent-2024/src/day10.md

 type is lazy.

 The "base case" for this lazy recursive data structure are the peaks.
-All peaks have exactly one trail: their own positions.
+Each peak has exactly one trail: its own position.

 ```haskell
 terrainAt ary pos 9 = (9,[pos])